-To be eligible for this scheme you would have had to live in a social housing property for 5 years minimum after which you would be able to own a share of the property and pay subsidized rent on the other share.
+To be eligible for this scheme you would need to have lived in a social housing property for 5 years minimum after which you would be able to own a share of the property and pay subsidized rent on the other share.

 Who qualifies for the social Homebuy scheme?

 Those who have lived in social housing for at least five years and your landlord must be a member of the Social HomeBuy scheme.

 What is the Discount available with the social home buy scheme?